cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 You are going to send [22 transactions](https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/src/types/checkers/player.ts#L17-L38) in as quick a succession as possible.
 If you waited for each to be included in a block, it would take you in the order of `22*5 == 110` seconds.
 That's very long for a test.
 It is better to find a way to include more transactions per block.

-There is a **first difficulty** when you want to send multiple transactions in a single block:
+You will face several difficulties when you want to send multiple transactions in a single block.
+The **first difficulty** is as follows:

 1. Each transaction signed by an account must mention the correct `sequence` of that account at the time of inclusion in the block.
-That's to make sure transactions are added in the right order and to prevent transaction replay.
+This is to make sure transactions are added in the right order and to prevent transaction replay.
 2. After each transaction, this `sequence` number increments, ready to be used for the next transaction of the account.
 3. The signing client's [`signAndbroadcast`](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/signingstargateclient.ts#L280) function [fetches the `sequence`](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/signingstargateclient.ts#L318-L325) number from the blockchain.

-In other words the signing client can only know about the transactions that have been included in a block.
-It has no idea whether there are pending transactions with a higher `sequence`, which would cause the account's `sequence` to be higher when your poorly crafted transaction is being checked and therefore rejected.
+In other words, the signing client can only know about the transactions that have been included in a block.
+It has no idea whether there are already pending transactions with a higher `sequence` that would result in the account's `sequence` being higher when your poorly crafted transaction is checked, therefore causing it to be rejected.

 Fortunately, the [`sign`](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/signingstargateclient.ts#L310) function can take [any sequence number](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/signingstargateclient.ts#L315).
 You will therefore force the sequence number to the one you know to be right eventually: